SvenjaHalfter/Zoopl_carcass/README.md

 - The measured **sinking velocity** by copepod carcasses: Sinking_speed.csv
 - **Oxygen measurements** every 4 hours over a time of 24 hours in two batches (replicates): batch_1 & batch_2

-For questions or comments, please pull a request or contact me under Svenja.Halfter@utas.edu.au.
+For questions or comments, please pull a request or contact me under Svenja.Halfter@niwa.co.nz.